 Why You Matter

 By participating, you can help us better understand, treat, and even prevent the diseases that might affect your health and the health of future generations.
-For the Partners HealthCare Biobank to be successful, we need thousands of participants of all ages and backgrounds.
 With more participants like you, researchers can study the unique contribution of our genes, lifestyle, and family history to human disease.

 Many types of research may be done with your samples.
 Some studies may do genetic research to look at your DNA and genes, including an examination of genetic variants.
 Others may look at proteins and other products made by your body.
 Some studies may only be interested in your lifestyle habits, medical history, or environmental exposures.